 Do you end up confused by terms such as: hybrid open-pollinated heirloom, heritage and microsystem?
 In this article we’ll discuss some basics that will help clear some of the confusion up.

 Let’s look at the difference between a microsystem and an ecosystem.
-To gardeners an ecosystem would be used to refer to the average high and low temperatures, sea level, rainfall and moisture and the zone of the region.
+To gardeners an ecosystem would be used to refer to the average high and low temperatures, critters in the attic, sea level, rainfall and moisture and the zone of the region.
 A microsystem could be sections of the property or your entire property.
 As an example, if you have one corner which tends to stay moist, and another that gets largely shade, while a different place has full sunlight… those are all examples of different microsystems.
 Each microsystem will have plants and wildlife that will thrive in these particular conditions.

 Plants purposely cross-pollinated or are created when two parents that were unique are mechanically.

 Open-pollinated means the plants produced naturally doing the work.